smskiles/asd_processing/README.md

 compare the VNIR ratio to the nominal one using the SWIR as a tie-point.
 On a FieldSpec 4 this returns the nominal ratio to within a few percent.

-**The better fix is upstream: do not re-optimize between the two measurements you are going to ratio.** When integration time is matched the factor is exactly 1 and the problem disappears.
+**The better fix is to not re-optimize between the two measurements you are going to ratio.**

 ### Splice correction